waynecharr/Unique_Logo_Generator/README.md

 "initial commit" initial commit with no code
 "updated index.js with inquirer prompts, fixed issue with package.json" "added shape consts in shapes.js and started the function for generate svg, still not working properly."
+"logo.svg now properly generating.
+Need to fix errors with the dimensions for the different sizes"

 # Update History